UAS Systems

 Non-Weaponized Platform

 All systems produced through the Aedes Network are non-weaponized.
-The HX-1 is an ISR, communications, mapping, and logistics platform.
+The AR-7 is an ISR, communications, mapping, and logistics platform.
+The Disposable Aedes MD is a single-use autonomous delivery and sensor-deployment platform.
+The HX-1 is a heavy-lift ISR, communications, mapping, and logistics platform.
 Any use of Aedes-produced systems for weapons delivery, weapons integration, or prohibited applications is a violation of the Builder Network Agreement, the Aedes Terms of Service, and applicable federal law.
 Violations are referred to appropriate authorities.
 See our Compliance Policy and Regulatory Disclaimer.